-- Fill the pot with a commercial potting mix or DIY one.
-You can also mix compost or aged manure in it.
+- Fill the pot with a commercial potting mix or a DIY one.
+You can also mix compost or aged manure in it to make it rich.

 - Make 2-3 inches deep holes and insert the cloves, root side facing down, and pointed part up.
 Ensure that there’s a minimum of one inch of soil on the top of the cloves.

 - Maintain 2 inches of space between each clove in the container.